NikosKyriakakis/pu-learning/README.md

 # PU Learning - Document Classification
-Thesis project for the MSc in Data Science (National Center for Scientific Research &amp; University of the Peloponnese)

-Active project on document classification using Positive - Unlabeled learning techniques.
+Dcument classification using Positive - Unlabeled learning techniques.

 ## Dataset Sources
 [1] M. Ott, Y. Choi, C. Cardie, and J.T.
 Hancock.
 2011.
 Finding Deceptive Opinion Spam by Any Stretch of the Imagination.
 In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies.